 Photograph by Michael Kai Young

-Curtis's connection to his indigenous Lil'Wat heritage, and his love for his supernatural homeland, are driving forces in his creative process.
-His memories of exploring the mountainous landscape of Western Canada, and his connection to nature lives on through his work.
+Curtis's connection to his indigenous Lil'Wat heritage and his love for the supernatural aspects of his homeland are driving forces in his creative process.
 His approach to design is the product of a multicultural upbringing, a two-spirited perspective, and concurrent experiences as a young world traveller and urbanite.
+Curtis' memories of exploring the mountainous landscape of Western Canada and his connection to nature lives on through his work.

 He is currently working on Savile Row in London as a Design Assistant for renowned tailoring designer, Ozwald Boateng.